Council Tax for empty properties and second homes

 Premium Definitions

 - Empty Home - For council tax purposes, long-term empty homes are dwellings which have been unoccupied and substantially unfurnished for a period.
-Under the Cheshire East definition, a property will be treated as substantially unfurnished, if the number of items of removable furniture contained in the property is less than the number of rooms (not including the bathroom).
+Under the Cheshire East definition, a property will be treated as substantially unfurnished f the number of items of removable furniture (excluding white goods) contained in the property is less than the number of rooms (not including the bathroom).

 - Second Home - For council tax purposes, second homes are dwellings which are substantially furnished but have no resident.
 Under the Cheshire East definition, a property will be treated as furnished, if the number of items of removable furniture contained in the property exceeds the number of rooms (not including the bathroom)